Give your kids the maths bug!

 Here are some top tips:

 - Play games – I have always found children respond particularly well to games such as Monopoly.
 They are learning how to calculate their earnings as well as using logical thinking.
 They are also a good way to spend some quality time together.
 Yahtzee is great for developing calculations and strategy without children realising it.
 Playing cards is also beneficial – I remember learning a lot of maths through cribbage.
-There are also dedicated maths card games such as HOO HA! or Ulti, great card games that helps you master your tables.
+There are also dedicated maths card games such as HOO HA! or Ulti, great card games that help you master your tables.

 - Mix shopping with learning – When you’re on your weekly shop, get the children involved by asking them to recite the prices and add up what’s in the trolley.
 Playing the ‘guess how much the shopping comes to’ game is a great way of developing estimation skills great fun, just hope that the lowest guess wins!